bt93/react-gallery-app/README.md

 ```
 Fill in the `apiKey` variable with the key you obtained.

-Then in the console type:
+Then in your command line type:

 ### `npm init`